ess-dmsc-dram/dmsc-school/glossary.md

 parameters
     values within our mathematical model that may be changed

+posterior distribution
+    the result of the product of the likelihood and prior probabilities

 prior knowledge
     what we already know about our system before looking at our data, e.g., from other measurements of underlying physics/chemistry